By Jamie Lewis, Senior Vice President

-As the weather is getting warmer, plants are blooming, allergy sufferers are sneezing, and most people are ready to enjoy being outside.
-Homeowners are beginning to think about starting improvement projects and developers are anxious to break ground on newly purchased property.
+The summer season typically means that homeowners are starting improvement projects and developers are anxious to break ground on newly purchased property.
 You may also find yourself on the phone with your contractors much more often to help with project bids or review newly acquired contracts, as well as talking to your broker about policy changes that need to be made.
-As you try to keep up with their growth, it may be a good time to review their accounts and prepare for what will hopefully be a long and profitable summer for them.
+As you try to keep up with their growth, it may be a good time to review their accounts and prepare for what will hopefully be a long and profitable season for them.

 If your insured’s policy is about to come up for renewal, this is a great time to discuss upcoming jobs and manage renewal premium expectations.
 If the insured anticipates a larger revenue increase, they will want to budget for an increase in the renewal premium as well.
 Ask your insured to prepare a detailed project list of the past few completed jobs, work currently in progress, and planned future projects.
 The renewal underwriter will want to know exactly what type of operations they are performing that will increase from prior years.
 The insurance company may also want additional information about employees, supervisors and management, and health and safety procedures to ensure that your client is prepared to handle this anticipated growth in their business.